ml-evs/matador/INSTALL.rst

 The tl;dr way to install matador, on e.g. a computing cluster, is as follows:

+1. Clone the matador source onto your local machine ``git clone https://bitbucket.org/ml-evs/matador.git``.

-Optional conda steps:
+Optional (but recommended) steps:

-1. install conda, if you have not already (https://conda.io/miniconda.html) (choose the version suitable for you, the installers Python version does not matter that much, but it may as well be 3+!).
+2. Install conda, if you have not already (https://conda.io/miniconda.html) (choose the version suitable for you, the installers Python version does not matter that much, but it may as well be 3+!).
-2. Create a new conda environment to install matador into(``conda create -n matador python=3.6``)
+3. Create a new conda environment to install matador into (``conda create -n matador python=3.6``)
-3. Install some of the heavier requirements (e.g. NumPy and SciPy) through conda with ``conda install --yes --file requirements/requirements.txt``.
+4. Install some of the heavier requirements (e.g. NumPy and SciPy) through conda with ``conda install --yes --file requirements/requirements.txt``.
 You may also want to install some of the optional dependencies in this manner, e.g. ``conda install --yes --file requirements/plotting_requirements.txt``.

 Required steps: